Lumps in the breast caused by cysts are benign and relatively common. This article discusses the symptoms, diagnosis and treatment of breast cysts.

 - Sources of further information

-Breast cysts are sacs filled with fluid of variableLiable to vary or change. colour and are relatively common breast lumps reported by women or identified during a clinical examination by a doctor.
+Breast cysts are fluid-filled sacs and they are a relatively common cause of breast lump.
 Approximately 7% of all women will encounter a palpable cyst during their lifetime.
-Although these lumps are non-proliferativeTypically related to cancers; a cancer or other condition that does not spread., they can vary considerably in size and result in much anxiety.
+Although these lumps are non-proliferative, they can vary considerably in size and result in much anxiety.
 Their presence can also affect the interpretation of clinical examination findings and mammograms.
-Cysts can be single or multiple, affect one breast or both breasts and are frequently changing in response to hormonal fluctuations during the menstrual cycleThe monthly sequence by which a woman’s body prepares for potential fertilisation of an egg released from the ovaries, involving thickening of the uterus lining and then shedding of the lining when pregnancy does not occur..
+Cysts can be single or multiple, affect one breast or both breasts and change in response to hormonal fluctuations during the menstrual cycle.

 Small cysts do not usually require treatment.
 Cysts that are large or painful can be easily treated using a needle and syringe to remove the cyst fluid.
-Any lump that remains after this should be investigated with a biopsy and mammographyA diagnostic and screening test using low-dose X-rays to detect breast tumours.
+Any lump that remains after this should be investigated with a biopsy and mammography.
 The fluid obtained from the cyst is usually discarded, unless it is blood-stained or there is a residual lump.
-Blood-stained fluid can sometimes be associated with breast cancerAbnormal, uncontrolled cell division resulting in a malignant tumour that may invade surrounding tissues or spread to distant parts of the body., especially if there is a residual lump.
+Blood-stained fluid can sometimes be associated with breast cancer, especially if there is a residual lump.
 In such cases it will be sent for further tests.

 Following the needle aspiration of a symptomatic simple cyst, the vast majority of patients can be reassured and discharged, with warning that recurrence is a possibility.
 Simple cysts do not become cancerous.
 A small proportion of women diagnosed with gross cystic breast disease (GCBD) have been suggested to be at increased risk of breast cancer, however, the evidence remains insufficient to warrant closer surveillance.